codemismatch/rubylearning/content/pages/tutorials/ruby-exceptions.md

     url: /tutorials/ruby-procs/
 ---

-> Adapted from Satish Talim's “Ruby Exceptions” lesson.
+> Adapted from Satish Talim's "Ruby Exceptions" lesson.

 Ruby uses exceptions to report runtime problems.
 Use `begin`/`rescue` blocks to catch them, `ensure` to run cleanup, and `raise` to signal your own errors.